fictorial/whatword/notes.md

 We could do this at the app level but it's better at the NGINX level.

+Dokku does not expose this: https://github.com/dokku/dokku/issues/5318

+Update the NGINX config at:

+    /home/dokku/whatword/nginx.conf

 Add a NGINX config file at:

     /home/dokku/whatword/nginx.conf.d/rate_limit.conf